noltron000-coursework/BEW-1-2_research-kickoff/persistance.md

 On a server, usually a server dedicated to being a database.

 ### When the data would be deleted:
-When the data is requested to be deleted — often never for databases.
+When the data is requested to be deleted — often never for databases, since historical data trends can be as relevant as a subset of very recent data.

 ### Use Cases:
 - Databases store large amounts of data.
 - Databases are valuable for analyzing sets of information.
+- Databases can track historical logs of data trailing back for years.

 ### Cons:
 - Databases are slow because of the sheer amount of data that they must store.